 Robert L. Ruppel

 Robert L. Ruppel, 75, of Evansville passed away at 4:23 p.m.
-Monday, December 5, 2016, at home surrounded by his loved ones.
+Monday, December 5,

 He was preceded in death by his parents; and brother, Michael Ruppel.